 William Moore II

-1850: The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties" indicates that William Moore was apprenticed to Jacob Stoudenour by the Orphan's Court of Bedford County.
+1850: The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties" indicates that William Moore was apprenticed to the gunsmith Jacob Stoudenour by the Orphan's Court of Bedford County.
 The book also reports that the 1850 federal census enumerates William Moore as a 17-year-old apprentice in the household of Jacob Stoudenour.

 1855: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", William More (sic) resided with J. Stoudenour, is identified as a gunsmith in the 1855 tax list of Colerain Township, Bedford County, and produced at least one full-stock double barreled gun that did not have a patch box.